 Above: The inspirational poster that InspiroBot created for me.

 Keeping it brief for a Saturday post.
 I wanted to share some content I follow for information on AI developments.
 A challenge I’ve found as I learn about AI is that a lot of content skews technical – the intended audience is programmers, not businesspeople.
 The sites I’ve shared below are relevant to those focused on implementation and investment rather than creation.
-I may update this over time as I find additional sites that consistently deliver valuable insights.
+I may update this over time as I find additional sites.

 - Artificial Intelligence Weekly: Download of relevant stories and investment news